 My usual go-to for brush cleanser is usually Neutrogena Rainbath Shower and Bath Gel in the Original version or occasionally MAC Brush Cleaner.
 Although baby shampoo is often a popular recommendation from many, I tend to avoid it as I find it sometimes leaves a slight residue on the brushes.
 At my latest Chanel event, I asked the artist what she thought was the best brush cleanser for foundation and concealer brushes.
 Although I find soapy warm water can clean these, I usually have to wash in at least 3-4 rounds to get them fully cleaned.
-She said hands down Bobbi Brown's Brush Cleanser ($16.50 for 3.4 oz) and Brush Cleaning Spray ($22 for 3 oz).
-I decided to try the cleanser and give it a thorough test (the reviews on Nordstrom.com seemed very favorable).
+She said hands down Bobbi Brown’s Brush Cleanser ($16.50 for 3.4 oz) and Brush Cleaning Spray ($22 for 3 oz).
+I decided to try the cleanser and give it a thorough test (the reviews online seemed very favorable).

 Bobbi Brown’s Brush Cleanser is a clear liquid that comes in a black squeeze tube.
 It’s not quite as fluid as toners, but not thick like a gel.
 The cap flips open.